Desire path: Parks and nature areas

 Desire paths sometimes cut through sensitive habitats and exclusion zones, threatening wildlife and park security.
 However, they also provide park management with an indicator of activity concentration.
 In Yosemite National Park, the National Park Service uses these indicators to help guide its management plan.

 Trampling studies have consistently documented that impacts on soil and vegetation occur rapidly with initial use of desire paths.
 As few as 15 passages over a site can be enough to create a distinct trail, the existence of which then attracts further use.
 This finding contributed to the creation of the Leave No Trace education program, which instructs travelers in nature areas to either stay on designated trails or, when off trail, distribute their travel lines so as to not inadvertently create new trails in unsustainable locations.

+The increase of desire paths leads to habitat fragmentation, which increases exterior habitat and decreases interior habitat.
+This causes a respective increase and decrease in species, with more sensitive interior species being affect the most, ultimately lowering biodiversity.
+Edges of the forest alongside the paths have higher temperatures and nutrient and pollutant amounts than the interior.
+These conditions kill fungi beneficial to the wildlife, with harmful pathogens replacing them.
+These edges also increase the opportunities for invasive species to be introduced to environments.
+This change is called the edge effect, and it is most prominent 50m from the edge of the forest.

 Land managers have devised a variety of techniques to block the creation of desire paths, including fences, dense vegetation, and signage, though none are foolproof.
+Signage posted at the entrances to desire paths does not completely curb usage, with more people returning to the path over time.
+Between directly after the signage was posted and several months after, the usage increased four times.
 Modern trail design attempts to avoid the need for barriers and restrictions, by aligning trail layout and user desire through physical design and persuasive outreach.

+COVID-19 increased the foot traffic to parks in Buffalo, New York, by 25% in 2020.
+These parks provided a safe place for recreation for people otherwise confined indoors.
+Due to the higher flow of people and the desire for separation, the number of desire paths increased.
+Webster Woods, a large protected area near Boston, experienced an increase in desire path length by 36% following COVID-19.
+This is a similar length to the amount created in the past 47 years.

+In cities

+In the Lower Eastside of Detroit, Michigan, the shortest path between 131 random destinations using desire paths compared to not, is on average 20.58 ft shorter.
+In 2010, the city housed over 150 miles of desire line.